omicscodeathon/denguedrug/README.md

 ### ADMET Screening of Selected Compounds

 <p align="justify">
-  Pharmacokinetic analyses focus on how medications are absorbed and eliminated by the body (<a href="https://doi.org/10.22099/ijvr.2018.4761">Wang et al., 2018</a>).
-Key features, including gastrointestinal (GI) absorption, were assessed.
-Compounds showing "High" GI absorption potential are the most favorable.
+  Pharmacokinetic analyses focus on absorption and elimination of medications by the body.
+Key features, including gastrointestinal (GI) absorption, were assessed; "High" absorption potential being the most favorable.
 Veber's criteria were applied, and 20 out of 39 hits that did not comply with Lipinski's Rule of Five (RO5) were eliminated, 12 of which breached one of the RO5 criteria (<a href="output/Molecular Docking/Supplemental 2 - ADME Prediction of selected hits and known inhibitors for Pharmacokinetics and Physicochemical profiles.csv">Supplementary Table 2</a>).
-Overall, 31 compounds were deemed drug-like, while 7 showed poorest drug-likeness, including 5,7'-physcion-fallacinol, ZINC000095485956, ZINC000085594516, amentoflavone, ZINC000095486111, voucapane-18,19-di-(4-methyl)-benzenesulphonate, and ZINC000095485927, with two RO5 violations (<a href="#table-4">Table 4</a>).
+Overall, 31 compounds were deemed drug-like, while 7 showed poorest drug-likeness, including 5,7'-physcion-fallacinol, ZINC000095485956, ZINC000085594516, amentoflavone, ZINC000095486111, voucapane-18,19-di-(4-methyl)-benzenesulphonate, and ZINC000095485927, with two RO5 violations (<a href="output/Molecular Docking/Supplemental 2 - ADME Prediction of selected hits and known inhibitors for Pharmacokinetics and Physicochemical profiles.csv">Supplementary Table 2</a>).
 Veber’s rule, emphasizing <code>TPSA ≤ 140</code> and <code>rotatable bonds ≤ 10</code>, further filtered the hits, with 26 demonstrating <b>zero</b> violations.
 Solubility and pharmacological profiles indicated that while only one compound (ZINC000095485927) was predicted to be insoluble, many others showed moderate to poor solubility (<a href="output/Molecular Docking/Supplemental 2 - ADME Prediction of selected hits and known inhibitors for Pharmacokinetics and Physicochemical profiles.csv">Supplementary Table 2</a>).
-Owing to GI absorption, compounds classified as "High", display favorable absorption potential in the intestinal tract for oral drugs; 21 selected hits were marked High, against 18 Low.
-The mutagenicity and tumorigenicity of the hits were also assessed with <a href="https://openmolecules.org/datawarrior/">DataWarrior</a>.
+Owing to GI absorption, 21 selected hits were marked High, against 18 Low.
+The mutagenicity and tumorigenicity of the hits were also assessed with <a href="https://openmolecules.org/datawarrior/">DataWarrior</a> (<a href="#table-4">Table 4</a>).
 </p>

-**Table 4.<a name="table-4"></a>** Prediction of ADME (absorption, distribution, metabolism, excretion) and toxicity profiles for the top 15 selected hits.
+**Table 4.<a name="table-4"></a>** Prediction of ADME (absorption, distribution, metabolism, excretion) and toxicity profiles for the top selected hits.

 | N°  | Ligands                   | ESOL Solubility Class | GI absorption | RO5 violation | Veber’s rule violation | Mutagenicity | Tumorigenicity |
 | :-- | :------------------------ | :-------------------: | :-----------: | :-----------: | :--------------------: | :----------: | :------------: |